 I feel like when talking about Hawaii, most people describe the water falls or the dreamy beaches.
 But to me, drinking coconut water straight from a fresh nut or seeing all the mini pineapple bushes everywhere is what really stuck in my mind.

 And the combination of coconut milk and juicy fresh pineapple in this recipe really brings all these Hawaiian memories back.
-Just like with this coconut pineapple chia parfait, I can't help myself but think about traveling to the sun when eating this tropical rice.
+Just like with this coconut pineapple chia parfait or this piña colada mocktail, I can't help myself but think about traveling to the sun when eating this tropical rice.

 And I'm hoping it can also make you travel somewhere warm and sunny right from your first bite!
 I mean, this tropical creamy and very coconut-y rice calls for some sun.
 The combo of pineapple + coconut + lime flavors is so darn delicious and helps the chewy brown rice really shine.